ImR10/Hackathon-2025/README.md

-Programmers: Rizwan Hoque and Daniel
+Programmers: Rizwan Hoque and Daniel Benissan

 ## Inspiration
 We just wanted to create something simple for our first hackathon that allowed us to practice OOP, especially with Java.
 We decided to better implement a grade calculator that could also be practical for the forthcoming semesters here at UGA for determining our grades.